MarkBaggett/apiify/README.md

 # apiify
 Wrap any binary into a cached webserver.
 Intended for SEIM implementation.
 Its also useful for CTF's if you want to easily stand up a server with a command injection vulnerability.
 See 'block_command_injection'

+## Update History
+4-5-22 Added requested feature /delete/<key> to remove an item from the cache.

 ## Installation and Use

 ![alt text](./apiify.gif "Installation and use")